-Viral bronchiolitis refers to a bronchiolitis secondary to viral aetiology.
+Viral bronchiolitis refers to a bronchiolitis secondary to viral etiology.

-Viral infection of airways resulting in inflammation and peribronchial oedema.
+Viral infection of airways resulting in inflammation and peribronchial edema.
 Can then result in small airways occlusion which is the basis of hyperinflation and subsegmental atelectasis.
-Children more susce...
+Children more suscept...

 Viral respiratory tract infection is a broad term given to pulmonary infection from various viral agents.